Last Updated on

 How to Get Enhanced Brand Content on Amazon

 First and foremost, EBC listings are not open to sellers who are selling other people’s products.
+In other words, resellers don’t have this option.

 Amazon Enhanced Brand Content Guidelines